shaze/witsmcq/README.md

    whether they got a question right or wrong
 -- an Excel spreadsheet showing the marks for the students (you should have this already but you can use discrepancies to check for anomalies or problems)

+You do need to know how to use the Terminal on your Mac or other system.

 ## To install